Meat

 Pet meat processing works (non-slaughtering) are monitored by the Biosecurity SA Food Safety Program for compliance with relevant standards.

 These operations pose minimal risk to human health and are not subject to loading.
-However, they are required to pay the administration fee of $247 to maintain their accreditation under the Act.
+However, they are required to pay the administration fee to maintain their accreditation under the Act.

 Staffing